-Local Visits Visits in the local area close to support at school/base (minimum 2 staff recommended) Reception Years 1-3 Years 4-6 Years 7-13 (one supervisor per ac better than 1:6 1:6 1:10-15 1:15 ctivity or supervision group) A minimum of one qualified and competent Group Leader is needed for every group or class; they can be --- --- -- ---

-Day Visits More than 60 miles or one hour from school/base (minimum 2 staff recommended) Reception Years 1-3 Years 4-6 Years 7-13 (one supervisor per activity of better than 1:6 1:6 1:10-15 1:15 or supervision group) supported by other responsible adults.
-Please note minimum ratios are not recommended but small working groups of 6 -12 remain the target.
-Residential Visit, UK or abroad (minimum of three supervisors recommended, any less needs a thorough risk assessments and emergency management plan) Reception Years 1-3 Years 4-6 Years 7-13 (one supervisor per activity these do not include any cer Supervisors should reflect the gender of the group wherever possible Open Country Working by water or away from a road or building Reception Years 1-3 Years 4-6 Years 7-13 (one supervisor per activity these do not include any cer Overall group sizes above 20 are not recommended at any one location at a time (supervision and sustainability issues).
+Local Visits Visits in the local area close to support at school/base (minimum 2 staff recommended) Reception better than 1:6 Years 1-3 1:6 Years 4-6 1:10-15 Years 7-13 1:15 (one supervisor per activity or supervision group) A minimum of one qualified and competent Group Leader is needed for every group or class; they can b Day Visits More than 60 miles or one hour from school/base (minimum 2 staff recommended) Reception better than 1:6 Years 1-3 1:6 Years 4-6 1:10-15 Years 7-13 1:15 (one supervisor per activity or supervision group) supported by other responsible adults.
+Please note minimum ratios are not recommended but small working groups of 6-12 remain the target.
+Residential Visit, UK or abroad (minimum of three supervisors recommended, any less needs a thorough risk assessments and emergency management plan) Reception better than 1:6 Years 1-3 1:6 Years 4-6 1:10 Years 7-13 1:10 (one supervisor per activity or supervision group, these do not include any centre residential staff) Supervisors should reflect the gender of the group wherever possible Open Country Working by water or away from a road or building Reception better than 1:6 Years 1-3 1:6 Years 4-6 1:10 Years 7-13 1:12 (one supervisor per activity or supervision group, these do not include any centre residential staff) Overall group sizes above 20 are not recommended at any one location at a time (supervision and sustainability issues).
 Similarly large groups should not be moving together in convoy.
 The numbers of qualified leaders will depend on the risk assessment.